 There were several dozen dancers who appeared on HOLLYWOOD A GO-GO over the full course of its run.
 Some were there for only a few episodes and some possibly for only one.
 The core group of dancers was comprised of JUNE, MIMI, DeANN, GWEN, JACQUI,DALE, LUCILLE, SHELLEY, and then later DAWN and MARIA.
-These girls were there for many episodes, and in the case of DeANN and MIMI were the only two who appeared on every episode.
-We have included MILLIE and MARLENE on the main menu because they each appeared for at least one month or more, and because they were immediately incorporated into the group of long-term core dancers.
+These girls were there for a minimum of four episodes, and in most cases many more.
+DeANN and MIMI were the only two who appeared on every episode.
+We have included MILLIE and MARLENE on the main menu because they appeared for at least one month or more, and because they were immediately incorporated into the group of long-term core dancers.
 The short-term dancers on this page each appeared for less than four episodes, and were for the most part not included in core dancer routines and danced by themselves.

 Dancers considered "short-term", who we can identify by name, are included on this page.
 This is only a start and we hope to identify more.
 Perhaps you can help us by naming one of the ladies on our "Mystery Dancers" page?

 CARLIE LYNN McCUMMINGS

 CARLIE came onboard the show in the early summer of 1965.
 After graduating from college in Indiana during the spring of that year she was in her car and on the way to follow her dreams in California within a few weeks.
 Employment as a GAZZARRIfollowed shortly thereafter in Gazzarri's nightclub after an invitation to audition.
 She drifted on over to HOLLYWOOD A GO-GO to appear in three episodes as a non-core dancer.We can verify her presence on episodes # 26 and # 27 which means that the third episode was likely to be # 25 or # 28.
 After her short stint on the show we know that in December of 1965 she was a go-go dancer in Long Beach at a club named Gay 90s a Go Go.